Nurvita-Aisah/Crowdfunding_HypothesisTesting/README.md

 # Crowdfunding_HypothesisTesting
 Crowdfunding analysis using Hypothesis Testing.
-The methodology uses two samples independend two tails.
+The methodology used is two samples independend two tails.